Dan J. Harkey

 • Engagement is an economic variable.
 Disengagement drains $8.8 trillion from global GDP; fixing it is a productivity strategy, not an HR charity.

-• Three levers—safety, autonomy, recognition—change output.
+• Three levers—safety, autonomy, and recognition—change output.
 Field experiments and large-scale studies back them.

 • Bureaucracy reduction pays quickly.
 Meeting cuts and calendar norms produce measurable gains in weeks, not years.

 • AI is a force multiplier when matched to the right tasks.
-Expect 12–40% improvements on-scope, guard hard against out-of-scope degradation.
+Expect 12–40% improvements on scope, and guard against out-of-scope degradation.

 Sources

-• Gallup, State of the Global Workplace 2024; Forbes synopsis of $8.8T cost of disengagement.
+• Gallup Stateof the Global Workplace 2024; Forbes synopsis of the $the 8.8 trillion cost of disengagement.

 • Google’s Project Aristotle (NYT overview; factor summary).